TAARG-Education/F2Rotor/README.md

 # F2Rotor
-Python library for rotor analysis and design. aaa
+Python library for rotor analysis and design.